SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started.md

 | --- | --- | --- | --- | --- |

 ## [SCION Microfrontend Platform][menu-home] > Getting Started
-This Getting Started Guide introduces you to the basics of the SCION Microfrontend Platform by developing a simple [eCommerce web application](https://scion-microfrontend-platform-getting-started.vercel.app), allowing us to view our products, our customers and the products a customer has purchased.
+This Getting Started Guide introduces you to the basics of the SCION Microfrontend Platform by developing a simple [web application](https://microfrontend-platform-getting-started.scion.vercel.app), allowing us to view our products, our customers and the products a customer has purchased.

 In the course of this tutorial, we will create two independent applications, also referred to as micro apps, the *Products App* and the *Customers App*, each providing two microfrontends.
 We will also create a host app to integrate the two micro apps.